mesosphere/dcos-docs-site/pages/docs/1.10/installing/custom/node-cluster-health-check/index.md

 ---
+layout: layout.pug
-post_title: Node and Cluster Health Checks
+title: Node and Cluster Health Checks
-menu_order: 1000
+menuWeight: 1000
 ---

 Node and cluster health checks provide information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
 A health check is a shell command that reports the status of a DC/OS cluster or node via its exit code.
 You can write your own custom health checks or use the predefined checks.